MARS-M: When Variance Reduction Meets Matrices: Preliminaries

 In this section, we present the problem setting and relevant preliminaries, including a review of the Muon and MARS optimizers.

 In this paper, we consider minimizing an objective function $F(\cdot): \RR^{m\times n} \rightarrow \RR$ as follows:

-where $f(\Xb,\bxi)$ is possibly nonconvex loss function, $\Xb \in \RR^{m\times n}$ is matrix-variate optimization variable, $\bxi$ is a random vector (e.g., a training data point) drawn from an unknown data distribution $\cD$.
-We assume the access to the first-order oracle, which returns an unbiased estimator of the gradient $\EE[\nabla f(\Xb, \bxi)] = \nabla F(\Xb)$.
+where $f(\Xb,\bxi)$ is a possibly nonconvex loss function, $\Xb \in \RR^{m\times n}$ is a matrix-variate optimization variable, and $\bxi$ is a random vector (e.g., a training data point) drawn from an unknown data distribution $\cD$.
+We assume access to a first-order oracle, which returns an unbiased estimator of the gradient $\EE[\nabla f(\Xb, \bxi)] = \nabla F(\Xb)$.
 Throughout the paper, without loss of generality, we assume $m\geq n$.